 User Control and Register: only admin and volunteer coordinator.

-If a user try to change his authorization to another one the volunteer coordinator need to authorize this change.
+A user’s level of authorization can only be changed with the approval of the volunteer coordinator.

-The system administration is an authorization that is not allowed to be registered as a new user, he or she needs to be added directly in the data base and has got entirely access to any website resource.
-In addition, and admin is able to register new admins.
+The system administrator needs to be added directly to the database and has unrestricted access to any website resource.
+In addition, an admin is able to register new admins.

 Risks

-The volunteer coordination is the most powerful in terms of security entity in the Canterbury Food Bank website because he or she will accept new volunteers or change or enable the authorization of each one.
-Therefore, volunteer coordinator or the team of volunteer coordinators need to be trustful because they have and allow access to confidential information.
+Both the systems administrator and the volunteer coordinator are the most powerful in terms of security in the Canterbury Food Bank website because they are able to accept new volunteers or change the level of authorisation of each one.
+Therefore, the volunteer coordinator and the systems administrator need to be trustworthy because they are able to allow access to confidential information.

-Thus, the risk in this layer of the website is the authorization, a person should be authorized to see confidential data by trusted users.
-Then the encryption of the password create a cryptographic barrier to unauthorized person not log in the system.
+Thus, the risk in this layer of the website is the authorisation.
+A person should only be authorized to see confidential data by trusted users.
+The encryption of passwords creates a cryptographic barrier to prevent unauthorized access to the website.

 PHP